ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/custom-element-conversion.md

 ```

 <info-box>
-    **Note**: You do not need the reverse position mapping ({@link module:engine/conversion/mapper~Mapper#event:viewToModelPosition from view to model}) because the default view to model position mapping looks for the {@link module:engine/conversion/mapper~Mapper#findMappedViewAncestor mapped view ancestor} and maps offset in respect to that model element.
+    **Note**: You do not need the reverse position mapping ({@link module:engine/conversion/mapper~Mapper#event:viewToModelPosition from the view to the model}) because the default view-to-model position mapping looks for the {@link module:engine/conversion/mapper~Mapper#findMappedViewAncestor mapped view ancestor} and maps the offset in respect to the model element.
 </info-box>

 ### Updated plugin code